rocky-linux/documentation/docs/books/admin_guide/06-users.md

 The last directory is created by the `useradd` command, which takes the opportunity to copy the files from `/etc/skel` into it.

 **A user can belong to several groups in addition to their primary group.**

-For supplementary groups, the `-G` option must be used.

 Example: